 • We coordinate the mass distribution of the antibiotic Zithromax to eliminate blinding Trachoma in the region.

-We have been partnering with the Ministry of Health in Zambia since 2010 to build capacity within the overburdened and under-resourced healthcare system.
-In North Western Province, Orbis Africa is focusing on increasing the cataract surgical rate and implementing trachoma control and prevention.
+Orbis has been partnering with the Zambian Ministry of Health since 2010 to build capacity within the overburdened and under-resourced healthcare system.
+Orbis International: Zambia, a branch of Orbis International, was established in 2017.

 SUCCESS IN ZAMBIA